enmanuelduran/enmascript/content/articles/2019-07-05-efficient-behavioral-tracking-in-javascript-applications.md

 }
 ```

-Notice how we are able to isolate the tracking related code in a different class, it is important that you know that you have to be careful to not duplicate the logic for the element you want to track, make sure the logic is trackeable and reusable from the original class, notice that in the case above we are using a new event listener and condition, but the condition is actually the same from the parent's class, we are just reusing the property that defines it.
+Notice how we are able to isolate the tracking related code in a different class, it is important that you realize that **we have to be careful to not duplicate the logic for the element you want to track**, make sure the logic is trackeable and reusable from the original class, notice that in the case above we are using a new event listener and condition, but the condition is actually the same from the parent's class, we are just reusing the property that defines it.
+This approach does not have to be implemented with inheritance, if you like to write functional and declarative code instead you can use a [Higher Order Function](https://enmascript.com/articles/2019/02/27/higher-order-functions-and-some-great-applications-in-javascript) that wraps the tracking functionality.

 ### Pros
 - **Tracking code is isolated**.
 Single responsibility principle is respected.